caustee/hugo/content/post/2023-01-18-how-to-restore-kubernetes-cluster-after-ip-change.md

 title: How to restore a Kubernetes cluster after IP change
 ---

-# How to restore a Kubernetes cluster after IP change

 Recently I had to fix a kubernetes cluster which had its IP addresses changed.
 The team that changed the IP address on the machines also replaced the hostname in `/etc/hosts`.
 However, this is not enough.
 In order to restore the cluster, you also have to change the IP address in kubernetes cluster manifest files.